zhanglinqi/zhanglinqi.github.io/research.md

 "Identifying Models With Mismeasured Endogenous Regressors Without Instruments", with Zhanhan Yu.
 <details>
 	<summary><u>Abstract</u></summary>
-<p style="margin: 0px 0px 30px 0px;"> We extend the model considered in Lewbel, Schennach, and Zhang (2023) to allow for measurement errors in the endogenous regressor.
+<p> We extend the model considered in Lewbel, Schennach, and Zhang (2023) to allow for measurement errors in the endogenous regressor.
 One limitation of Lewbel, Schennach, and Zhang (2023) is that they require the common latent variable to be a scalar, while we extend their results to allow for a vector of unobservable shocks, and it contains measurement error as a special case.
 The correction utilizes higher-order moments of variables.</p>
 </details>
 <!--	<p style="margin: 0px 0px 30px;">-->